stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 #### For Non-Stackers:

-Users with liquid STX can vote on proposals using the Ecosystem DAO.
+Users with liquid STX can vote on proposals directly at [sbtc.vote](sbtc.vote) using the Ecosystem DAO.
 Liquid STX is the user’s balance, less any STX they have locked in the PoX stacking protocol, at the block height at which the voting started (preventing the same STX from being transferred between accounts and used to effectively double vote).
 This is referred to generally as "snapshot" voting.

 For this SIP to pass, 66% of all liquid STX committed by voting must be in favor of the proposal.
 This precedent was set by [SIP-015](https://github.com/stacksgov/sips/blob/main/sips/sip-015/sip-015-network-upgrade.md).